-- > The Ungaluk Safer Communities program opens its call for proposals between June and September every year. - > Decisions are made every year in December. - If there is any remaining funding available after this call, a second call will take place in January. - > Once approved, projects funded under Ungaluk can start any time between January 1 and December 31. - For projects through the Northern Villages, Mayors and Secretary Treasurers must be aware of the project and administration fees can be used to cover expenses related to the NV acting as the fiduciary of the project. - All projects applying for Ungaluk funding are evaluated according to: - 1.
+- > The Ungaluk Safer Communities program opens its call for proposals between June and September every year. - > Decisions are made every year in December. - > If there is any remaining funding available after this call, a second call will take place in January. - > Once approved, projects funded under Ungaluk can start any time between January 1 and December 31. - For projects through the Northern Villages, Mayors and Secretary Treasurers must be aware of the project and administration fees can be used to cover expenses related to the NV acting as the fiduciary of the project. - > All projects applying for Ungaluk funding are evaluated according to: - 1.
 Eligibility. - 2.
-The priority areas and objectives, target groups, and criteria of the Ungaluk Funding Program. - > Ungaluk could authorize a project for a period of more than one (1) year but less than three (3) years if given satisfactory justifications.
-The project manager will have to fill out the Appendix A in the application form if he/she wants funding for more than 1 year and less than 3 years. - > Selected projects can follow their own fiscal year, but must follow the requirements for reporting detailed in the Funding Agreement. - Priority areas and objectives will be determined each year by the Ungaluk Advisory Committee. - In exceptional circumstances, and if there are remaining funds, funding requests made outside the period for the submission of applications and could be approved by Makivik and KRG presidents.
+The priority areas and objectives, target groups, and criteria of the Ungaluk Funding Program. - > Ungaluk could authorize a project for a period of one (1) year. - The project manager will have to fill out the Appendix A in the application form if he/she wants funding for more than 1 year and less than 3 years. - Selected projects can follow their own fiscal year, but must follow the requirements for reporting detailed in the Funding Agreement. - > Priority areas and objectives will be determined each year by the Ungaluk Advisory Committee. - In exceptional circumstances, and if there are remaining funds, funding requests made outside the period for the submission of applications and could be approved by Makivik and KRG presidents.